HugoDaniel/hugodaniel.com/content/posts/2025-09-16-webgpu-shader-limits.md

 3. Go to 1. but increase the number up until a value is found that breaks either 1. or 2.

+#### Create shader and pipeline

+I am testing both the `createShaderModule()` and the pipeline creation, since some things are only checked when the pipeline is created (binding layout, workgroup effective storage limits, etc).

+I am expecting that the `createShaderModule()` compilation info is more about syntax and tipification.
+While pipeline creation more about storage or byte limit errors.

+#### Setup

 All values provided are for my machine, which is an intel macos with an Intel and AMD gpu.
 The reported adapter vendor is _"Intel"_ and architecture is _"gen-9"_.